 - Bake for about 11 to 12 minutes (start checking at 8 minutes and keep a very close eye on them because mini muffins cook quickly and all pan sizes and ovens vary), or until tops are set, springy to the touch, and a toothpick inserted in the center comes out clean, or with a few moist crumbs dangling but no batter (if making full-size, baking time will be similar to this recipe).

-- Cinnamon Sugar Coating – In a medium bowl, add the sugar, cinnamon, and stir to combine.
+- In a medium bowl, add the sugar, cinnamon, and stir to combine.

 Muffins are best warm and fresh, but will keep airtight at room temperature for up to 5 days, or in the freezer for up to 6 months.
 Note the cinnamon sugar coating could liquify and ‘melt’ as the days pass because the muffins attract moisture, get softer as time passes, and the coating melts.
 Simply re-roll muffins through additional cinnamon-sugar if desired.

 If you haven’t already pre-ordered it, Cooking With Pumpkin: Recipes That Go Beyond the Pie is my second cookbook and the official release date is October 6.
 There’s over 50 pumpkin recipes including sweets, savory, drinks, and a photo for nearly every recipe.
 I’d be super grateful if you headed over to Amazon.

 Vegan Chocolate Chip Pumpkin Muffins — My favorite pumpkin muffin recipe, and it just happens to be vegan.
-Today’s muffins are adapted from this recipe
+Today’s muffins are adapted from this recipe.